ochrons/scalajs-spa-tutorial/doc/dashboard.md

 [Dashboard module](https://github.com/ochrons/scalajs-spa-tutorial/tree/master/js/src/main/scala/spatutorial/client/modules/Dashboard.scala) is really simple in terms of React components as it contains no internal state nor backend functionality.
 It's basically just a placeholder for two other components
 `Motd` and `Chart`.
 The only method is the `render` method which is responsible for rendering the component when it's mounted by React.
-It also provides fake data for the Chart component, to keep simple.
+It also provides fake data for the Chart component, to keep things simple.

 ```scala
 // create the React component for Dashboard